-Our method defines a unit sphere for camera motion estimation.
+Our method defines a unit sphere for camera movement estimation.
 The center of this unit sphere represents the starting points of each ray vector and a camera translation vector.
 These vectors are unit vectors.
-Rotation axes of camera motions pass through the center of the unit sphere.
-A relation between ray vectors \mathbf{r}1 , \mathbf{r}2 , camera translation vector t, camera rotation axis and angle displacements is described below.
+Rotation axes of camera movement pass through the center of the unit sphere.
+A relation between ray vectors \mathbf{r}1 , \mathbf{r}2 , camera translation vector \mathbf{t} , camera rotation axis and angle displacements is described below.